lias-laboratory/ontodb/README.md

 OntoDB is an ontology based database tool, support of multiple ontology models within ontology based database.

+## Related tools and libraries

+Several tools and libraries have been developped around the OntoDB ontology based database tool.
+Two versions of these libraries and tools are available : version 1 (historic version) and version 2 (optimized and refactored version).

+* OntoDB schema (version 1, version 2): an ontology based database tool, support of multiple ontology models within ontology based database
+* OntoQL (version 1, version 2): is an exploitation language for ontology based databases (OBDB).
+* OntoQLPlus (version 1, version 2): is an OntoQL editor.
+* OntoQLConsole (only for version 1): is an OntoQL interactive terminal.
+* BeMoRe (only for version 1): Behaviour Model Repository, an extending Persistent Meta-Modeling Systems with Behavioral Semantics.

 ## Overview

 ### PLIB